Skip to main content

 JavaScript in the export

-When creating an audience export, you can use JavaScript to compute data in addition to the data that's already in the guest profile.
-This lets you enrich the data that you export from Sitecore CDP.
+When creating an audience export, you can use JavaScript to compute data in addition to what's already in the guest profile.
+This lets you enrich the data you export from Sitecore CDP.

-For example, if the guest's date of birth is in the guest profile, you can include it in the output as ${guest.dateOfBirth}.
+For example, if the guest's date of birth is in the guest profile, you can include it in the output as ${guest.dateOfBirth}, without additional coding required.
 If the guest's age, however, isn't in the guest profile, you can compute it with JavaScript and then include it in the output.

 To use JavaScript in an audience export, you can:

-• Enter your own JavaScript functions in the JavaScript code editor.
-See our code snippets for examples of useful JavaScript functions.
+• Enter functions in the JavaScript code editor.
+You can write the code manually, or generate it with the Code Assistant using natural language.
+See code snippets for example functions.

 • Call a utility function in a field on the Output structure tab.